-In addition to the core requirements listed above, the Symbolic Systems major requires each student to complete a concentration consisting of six courses that are thematically related to each other.
+In addition to the core requirements listed above, the Symbolic Systems major requires each student to complete a field of study consisting of six courses that are thematically related to each other.
 Students select concentrations from the list below or design others in consultation with their advisers.
+The field of study is declared on Axess; it appears on the transcript but not on the diploma.